1391819/social_media_design/README.md

   - Help the local government promote public local businesses
   - There will never be a shortage of university students
   - Add more sources of revenue
-  - People always strive to find happinese and positive wellbeing.
+  - People always strive to find happiness and positive wellbeing.
 The application supports people to overcome their fears and break out of their comfort zone (regarding social interactions)
   - Number of users who access social media platforms via mobile devices are constantly increasing

 - **Threats**